Starting in October 2020:

 Now, if you merge your Oculus account and your Facebook account, you won’t be able to unmerge them.
 Once you merge the accounts, you’ll only be able to log into your Oculus devices with your Facebook account.
 You'll still have access to the same apps, games and Facebook-powered social VR features that you did before.

 You can visit My Privacy Center to learn more about your Oculus privacy settings and how and where to change them, view your information, download your information, and delete your Oculus account.

 You can update and manage your privacy settings in the Oculus application on your computer if you have an Oculus Rift or Rift S and on the Oculus mobile app if you have an Oculus Quest, Go or Gear VR, as well as in your Oculus headset for all devices.

-If you log out of Facebook, we will keep data from your use of social features for 90 days.
-If you log back into Facebook within 90 days of logging out, you will be able to restore information about your use of social features.
+If you previously logged in with your Facebook account and choose to log out of Facebook instead of merging your Facebook and Oculus accounts, we will keep data from your use of social features for 90 days.
+If you then log back into the Oculus platform with your Facebook account within 90 days of logging out, you will be able to restore information about your use of social features.

 If you choose not to merge your Oculus and Facebook accounts: